2019 Booking Terms and Conditions

 7.9 In the event that we determine that accidental damage or loss was caused to the boat and/or its contents during the period of your arrangements, you will be liable to us for all losses and damages incurred by us as a result up to the value of the Security Deposit left at the base.
 In the event that we determine that damage or loss was caused to the boat and/or its contents during the period of your arrangements as a result of your gross negligence or reckless conduct, you will be liable to us for all losses and damages incurred by us as a result.
 In both instances we reserve the right to retain, where applicable, part or all of the relevant Security Deposit paid by you.
 We may use all or part of the Security Deposit paid by you to repair any damage caused to the boat or its contents during the period of your arrangements, including without limitation the costs involved in lifting the boat for a full inspection to assess the damage to the boat.

-7.10 Retention of the Security Deposit will not in any way limit or prejudice any claim which we may have over and above the sum of the Security Deposit where the loss or damage was caused or contributed to by any actions prohibited in these terms and conditions and/or any act by you, or your party, of gross negligence where the value of the damage is over and above the Security Deposit paid.
-In the event that the losses or damages suffered by us as a result of any breach by you of these booking conditions and any damage caused to the boat or its contents during the period of your arrangements is less than the relevant damage deposit/Security Deposit paid by you, we shall refund, as relevant, part of the Security Deposit paid by you to you as soon as reasonably possible after the damage has been repaired or the repair costs have been ascertained.
+7.10 Retention of the Security Deposit will not in any way limit or prejudice any claim which we may have over and above the sum of the Security Deposit paid by you where the loss or damage was caused or contributed to by your of any such losses or damages incurred by us over and above the sum of the security deposit paid by you.
+In the event that the losses or damages suffered by us as a result of any breach by you of these booking conditions and any damage caused to the boat or its contents during the period of your arrangements is less than the relevant Security Deposit paid by you, we shall refund, as relevant, part of the Security Deposit paid by you to you as soon as reasonably possible after the damage has been repaired or the repair costs have been ascertained.
 In the event of any disagreement over damage or loss, we shall retain the relevant Security Deposit paid by you until the matter is resolved.
-Please note that if loss or damage caused by your gross negligence or reckless conduct is in excess of the level of the damage deposit we reserve the right to pursue a claim against you for the full extent of our loss.
+Please note that if loss or damage caused by your gross negligence or reckless conduct is in excess of the level of the security deposit we reserve the right to pursue a claim against you for the full extent of our loss.

-8.2 Please note that for some trips we need to request special permits and may need to request more information from you to do such.
+8.2 Please note that for some trips, we need to request special permits and may need to request more information from you to do so.

 8.3 We are able to advise on mandatory health requirements; however, we are not medical experts.
 It is your responsibility to ensure that you obtain proper and detailed medical advice at least two months prior to travel for the latest health requirements, recommendations for your destination and any costs.
 You should check this information at least 2 months before departure and again within 14 days of travel.
 Where you do not do so and either are not allowed to enter any country, or suffer personal injury or death as a result, we have no liability to you for any cost, loss or damage which you suffer nor will we refund you the cost of any unused portion of your travel arrangements.
 Clients with existing medical problems, pregnant women and anyone who has recently visited other countries should check requirements with their general practitioner.

 8.4 When assessing whether trips will operate we use information from our local offices in conjunction with advice from the British Foreign and Commonwealth Office and other relevant government bodies.
-It is your responsibility to acquaint yourself with the travel advice provided.
+It is your responsibility to acquaint yourself with the travel advice provided by the relevant government bodies.
+Check with the appropriate Embassy, Consulate or British Foreign Office for advice and the latest information about passports, travel and living abroad, including without limitation foreign travel advice to specific countries.

-9.2 We reserve the right to refuse to accept you as a customer or continue dealing with you if we, or another person in authority, believe your behaviour is disruptive, causes unnecessary inconvenience, is threatening or abusive, you damage property, you upset, annoy, disturb, or put any other traveller or our staff or agents in the UK or abroad in any risk or danger, on the telephone, in writing or in person.
+9.2 We reserve the right to refuse to accept you as a customer or continue dealing with you if we, or another person in authority, believe your behaviour is disruptive, causes unnecessary inconvenience, is threatening or abusive, you damage property, you upset, annoy, disturb, or put any other traveller or our staff or agents in any risk or danger, on the telephone, in writing or in person.

 9.3 Please note you are not permitted to sail/cruise on your vessel during the hours of darkness (which shall run from the start of sunset to sunrise).